Tea- & Coffeeware

 Marks: On the underside is the Worcester First Period crescent in underglaze blue (see last image).

-Nine Espresso Cups Antique English Porcelain Dollar Pattern by Spode C-1820
+Nine Coffee or Espresso Cups English Porcelain Dollar Pattern Ca. 1820

-Made in the early 19th century, these nine Dollar Pattern porcelain espresso cups are decorated in the exquisite “Dollar” pattern.
+Made in the early 19th century, these nine Dollar Pattern porcelain coffee or espresso cups are decorated in the exquisite “Dollar” pattern.

 Spode made this set in England circa 1820.
 In the Regency period, this shaped cup was known as a coffee can.